 Oh, how… cute.

-At least, for the weight conscious among us, its an effective appetite suppressant.
+At least, for the weight conscious among us, it‘s an effective appetite suppressant.

 Of course, the dark side to all this grown-up behavior is that we’re closing the door on yet another phase of parenting—even if it does mean less direct contact with feces.
 I lamented the last time I breastfed.
 I was heartbroken packing away all those tiny newborn shirts, booties, and receiving blankets.
 And despite myself, I was a weeper on Paigey’s first day of preschool.